 Flat Pry Bar

-But the flat pry bar also lets you do non-demolition activities like lifting a slab door you're trying to hang or moving delicate things incremental distances (as when framing a pre-hung door or dealing with replacement windows) prior to nailing in.
+The flat pry bar has claws at both ends or gripping and pulling nail. the flat design makes it easier to wedge under the heads of nails, or wedge itself between boards in order to lever them apart.
+In addition to pulling nails and serving general demolition functions, a flat pry bar also lets you do non-demolition activities, such as lifting a slab door you're trying to hang or moving delicate things incremental distances (as when framing a pre-hung door or dealing with replacement windows).

 05 of 06

-Side-Cutting or Lineman's Pliers
+Side-Cutting (Lineman's) Pliers

 - Grip.
 This is the "plier" part.
-Massive jaws with nubby teeth grip--and hold--onto almost anything.
+Massive jaws with nubby teeth grip and hold onto almost anything.

 - Pound.
 Not an officially sanctioned use, but these pliers will improvise as a light-weight hammer in some instances.